CPSCourse-TUM2024/Safety-Layer-for-autonomous-driving-with-Donkeycar/README.md

 It creates a 2D map with 0 and 1 values, with 0 representing empty space and 1 representing an obstacle.
 The accuracy of the map is 5mm in real world per pixel in the virtual track.
 The car's position is then mapped to this virtual by rounding.

+### IMU tracking
+$$$$$$$$$$$$$$$$$$$$$$LIAM HOW DID YOU AND CEM HACK IT

 ### Updating virtual location
 We gather the position and heading from the odometer and then compute the car's x, y, and heading, using math formulas that can be found in the code base, to keep these values updated.
-Then, we map them to the virtual track to use in the actual use-case of the safety layer.
+Then, we map them to the virtual track to use in the actual use-case of the safety layer

 ### Computing collision
 The objects on the virtual track and the car itself have computed collision circles, and if any of them collide, the recovery logic is called.
+The circle of the car has a diameter of 11mm.
+The circles are purposefully a bit bigger in order to stop the car before it actually hits/crosses an obstacle.

 ### Recovery
 Once a collision is detected, the car proceeds with the recovery mode.
 This logic proceeds as follows :\